top of page

 What is Sports Massage?

-Sports massage is an essential part of a musculoskeletal service, and we are lucky to have a great therapist in our team.
+Sports massage is an essential part of a musculoskeletal service, and we are lucky to host a great therapist at Hartwood Health

 Sports massage is a form of soft tissue therapy.
 It uses a variety of techniques to relieve the physical exertion we put on our muscles, tendons and ligaments.